SEND

 Access to local authority SLA with Speech and Language Therapy Services / Occupational Therapy Services / Physiotherapy Services for pupil with requirement for direct therapy or advice

-Membership of professional networks for SENCO e.g. NAS, Action for Children (AfC) SENCO forum, Teachers in charge of specialist provisions networks
+Membership of professional networks for SENCO e.g. NAS, Achieving for Children (AfC) SENCO forum, Teachers in charge of specialist provisions networks

 Sensory education team for pupils with Visual Impairment and Hearing Impairment.